 Things to do in Melbourne with teenagers

-Now that we have covered all of the essential Melbourne travel tips for families here are all the very best things to do in Melbourne with teenagers.
+Now that we have covered all the essential Melbourne travel tips for families, here are all the very best things to do in Melbourne with older kids.

 Go to a Sporting Event

-Melbourne hosts a myriad of international sporting events including The Australian Open at Melbourne Park, Tennis, F1 Grand Prix, Moto GP.
-Nationally the AFL grand final is played in front of 100,000 people at the Melbourne Cricket Ground., The Melbourne Cup is run and the Boxing day test is run.
+Melbourne hosts a myriad of international sporting events including The Australian Open at Melbourne Park, Tennis, the F1 Grand Prix, and Moto GP.
+Nationally the AFL Grand Final is played in front of 100,000 people at the Melbourne Cricket Ground, The Melbourne Cup is run and the Boxing Day test is run.